 The nature of these investments cross into just about every area of the banking and credit union ecosystems, from cloud computing and storage to data analytics, artificial intelligence, and digital lending channels.
 The Financial Brand recently summarized expected changes in technology for the current year.
 In their survey, investments in cybersecurity led the way, followed by data privacy and cloud storage.

-In the future, financial institutions will see increased demand on their management teams to evaluate new technology investments.
-The pace of change is increasing along with the pace of new technological development.
+In the future, financial institutions will see increased demand on their management teams to evaluate new financial technology investments.
+The pace of change is increasing along with the pace of new financial technological development.
 But what does it take to develop, initiate, and fulfill a meaningful technology strategy within your institution?

 You will find that trust is a huge factor in deciding which new technologies to deploy as well as trust in the goal, trust in understanding of the current processes, and trust in the abilities of all parties involved to make such an important, far-reaching decision.